Easy Summer Fruit Cake: The Perfect Coffee or Tea Companion

 - ½ tsp kosher salt

-- 1 cup cherry halves and thinly sliced nectarine about 8 cherries and 1 small nectarine
+- 1 cup combination of cherry halves and thinly sliced peach about 8 cherries and 1 small peach

 - 1 tbsp turbinado sugar